Nirupama Sanjeev: Early life and tennis career

 Later that year, in April, she couldn't qualify for the Makarska Championships, being defeated by Virág Csurgó.
 Although she lost in the final qualifying round of the Bol Open, she received entry into the main draw as a lucky loser; however, she lost the encounter against Amélie Mauresmo.
 She also went on to lose in the qualifying stages of both the Páginas Amarillas Open and the French Open, as well as Wimbledon, the Bank of the West Classic, the Boston Cup, and the US Open.
-She then won the Bronze Medal at the 1998 Bangkok Asian Games in Mixed Doubles, partnering Mahesh Bhupathi.
+She then won the bronze medal at the 1998 Bangkok Asian Games in mixed doubles, partnering Mahesh Bhupathi.

 The 1999 season saw her losing her qualifying matches at the Thalgo Open and the Australian Open (falling to Brie Rippner and Sandra Kleinová, respectively).
-She further failed to qualify for the clay court WTA events she played in April–May, losing to Eva Bes Ostariz, Rosa Maria Andres-Rodriguez, Janet Lee, and Surina De Beer, at the Portugal Open, the Belgian Open, the Internationaux de Strasbourg, and the French Open, respectively.
+She further failed to qualify for the clay court WTA events she played in April–May, losing to Eva Bes Ostariz, Rosa María Andrés Rodríguez, Janet Lee, and Surina De Beer, at the Portugal Open, the Belgian Open, the Internationaux de Strasbourg, and the French Open, respectively.
 She also had a disappointing result at Wimbledon.
-However, at the US Open, she did have two good wins in qualifying against Tathiana Garbin and Katalin Marosi, followed by two further qualifying wins against Mireille Dittmann and Magdalena Maleeva at the Malaysian Open, and another at the Thailand Open against Tatiana Kovaltchouk.
+However, at the US Open, she did have two good wins in qualifying against Tathiana Garbin and Katalin Marosi, followed by two further qualifying wins against Mireille Dittmann and Magdalena Maleeva at the Malaysian Open, and another at the Thailand Open against Tatiana Kovalchuk.

 After promising wins against Jaslyn Hewitt and Kimberly Po at the 2000 Australian Open qualifying, she fell to Kerry-Anne Guse.
 At Roland Garros, she lost to Desislava Topalova; and at Wimbledon, she lost to Vanessa Webb.
 She did manage to win a match at the US Open, though, against Sybille Bammer in the qualifying.
 Sanjeev then went on to represent India at the 2000 Sydney Olympics, playing in the women's doubles event with Manisha Malhotra.
 The team suffered a defeat at the hands of Australians Jelena Dokic and Rennae Stubbs in round one.
 Earlier in the 2000, she won her second (and ultimately the last) ITF title in April, winning against Sai Jayalakshmy Jayaram in the $10,000 tournament held on carpet courts in New Delhi.
 Nirupama won a total of four ITF doubles titles in 2000, and reached a further two finals, making it a career-best season in doubles.